gardener/dependency-watchdog/docs/concepts/prober.md

 3. There is an ongoing seed migration for this cluster.

 If none of the above conditions are true and there is no existing probe for this cluster then a new probe will be created, registered and started.

+For details on transitions of a probe see [probe-state-transition](probestatus.md).

 ## Appendix